solo-io/supergloo/docs/cli/supergloo_apply_securityrule.md

 ### Synopsis

-Each Security Rule applies an HTTP security feature to a mesh.
+Each Security Rule applies an HTTP security policy to a mesh.

+When no security rules are present in the system, SuperGloo will allow all traffic between services.
+As soon as a security rule is created, traffic policy is enforced, and only explicitly allowed traffic will be permitted.

 Security rules implement the following semantics:

 RULE:
-  FOR all HTTP Requests:
+  ALLOW HTTP Requests:
   - FROM these **source pods**
   - TO these **destination pods**
-  - MATCHING these **request matchers**
+  - MATCHING these **allowed paths and methods**
-  APPLY this rule

 ```